OpenlinkFinancial/MXMLABridge/README.md

 MXmlaBridge (Mondrian XMLA Bridge) is a standards-based MSOLAP to Mondrian Bridge that allows MSOLAP based applications like Excel to connect to Mondrian OLAP Server via XMLA protocol.

+V1.2.1 update:
+* Fix the mdx pre-processor to support the Tableau

 V1.2 update:
 * Added support for Excel PowerPivot, and its MDX Designer